ShaunCurtis/Blazr.Weather/Documents/Monads.md

     ));
 ```

-The rest of this article explains this code and how it works.
+The rest of this article explains this code is built and works.

 ## The Result Monad

-The `Result<T>` nomad is a variation of the common `Maybe<T>` and `Option<T>` nomads.
-It's built for data pipelines to flow any errors up the pipeline.
+The `Result<T>` monad is a variation of the common `Maybe<T>` and `Option<T>` monads.
+It's built for data pipelines to handle nulls and flow any errors up the pipeline.

 A result has two possible states:
 - **Success**: The operation completed successfully